 - Provides a creative outlet

-It’s very satisfying.
+And it’s very satisfying.
 Start a revolution – cook dinner.